TAXPAYER FUNDING OF ABORTION IN MINNESOTA:

 In 1994, a national abortion organization challenged the law in Hennepin County.
 In December 1995, the Minnesota Supreme Court ruled the law unconstitutional, declaring that if the state funded childbirth for women on Medicaid, it must also fund abortion (Doe v.
 Gomez).

 Since that time, both the number and amount spent on taxpayer funded abortions has ballooned.
-In 2017, the most recent year for which statistics are available, there were 4,356 taxpayer funded abortions, costing the state $1.06 million.
-A record-high 44 percent of all abortions performed in Minnesota were publicly funded.
+In 2018, the most recent year for which statistics are available, there were 4,256 taxpayer funded abortions, costing the state $1.03 million.

 The legislative response